What is the project?

 - Founder and CEO Yanislav Malahov has been involved in the blockchain space since at least 2013.
 Chat records show he communicated with Vitalik Buterin about some Ethereum features back in November 2013.
 He was also involved in developing the first Dogecoin browser wallet.

-- Technical lead Zach Hess (formerly of Augur) leads Aeternty’s prediction market capabilities.
+- Technical lead Zack Hess (formerly of Augur) leads Aeternty’s prediction market capabilities.
 His LinkedIn has not been updated to include his involvement in the Aternity Project, though he is quoted in articles about Aeternity by Cryptocoins News and Fintek.
 Zach Hess’ Github is also links to Aeternity’s github account.
 There was confusion around the extent of Zack’s involvement in Aeternity.
 In this Reddit thread, Zack (agorism1337) clarifies that he may not have officially been part of the team, but now has worked out a compensation arrangement with Aeternity and has been regularly explaining aspects of Aeternity’s technology on reddit.
 Update courtesy of ICODNA.

 - Science and technology lead Jack Pettersson previously worked as a blockchain developer for the Synereo project.
 He has a masters degree in computer science.
 Jack also hasn’t updated his LinkedIn or his Twitter to include his involvement in the Aeternity project.